-- (a) Employees shall receive a shift differential of eighty-five cents (\$0.85) per hour effective July 10, 2016, if they work at least two (2) hours of an assigned shift which contains at least two (2) hours between 6 pm and midnight. - (b) Employees shall receive a shift differential of one dollar (\$1.00) per hour effective July 10, 2016, if they work at least two (2) hours of an assigned third shift which contains at least two (2) hours after 2:30 am. - (c) Shift differential will be added to the basic hourly rate before cash overtime is computed. - (d) Commencing with the first full pay period in July 2020, a weekend differential shall be paid at the rate of seventy-five cents (\$0.75) per hour, which shall apply to regularly scheduled shifts beginning after 10 PM on Friday, excluding shifts beginning after 10 PM on Sunday night (Employees not regularly assigned to a weekend shift but who work overtime on the week end shall not receive weekend differential; weekend differential will be added to any other shift differential and to the basic hourly rate before cash overtime is computed.)
+- (a) Employees shall receive a shift differential of two dollars (\$2.00) per hour effective the first full payroll period in July 2022, if they work at least two (2) hours of an assigned shift which contains at least two (2) hours between 6 pm and midnight. - (b) Employees shall receive a shift differential of two dollars (\$2.00) per hour effective the first full payroll period in July 2022, if they work at least two (2) hours of an assigned third shift which contains at least two (2) hours after 2:30 am. - (c) Shift differential will be added to the basic hourly rate before cash overtime is computed. - (d) Commencing with the first full pay period in July 2022, a weekend differential shall be paid at the rate of one dollar and fifty cents (\$1.50) per hour, which shall apply to regularly scheduled shifts beginning after 10 PM on Friday, excluding shifts beginning after 10 PM on Sunday night (Employees not regularly assigned to a weekend shift but who work overtime on the week end shall not receive weekend differential; weekend differential will be added to any other shift differential and to the basic hourly rate before cash overtime is computed.)